mbtyers/riverdist/README.md

 ### Installation

+Version 0.11.0 of the 'riverdist' package is available on CRAN.

-The 'riverdist' package is currently available on Github, and can be installed in R with the following code:
+The development version is currently available on Github, and can be installed in R with the following code:

 `install.packages("devtools",dependencies=T)`